Azure/azure-powershell/src/Network/Network/help/Get-AzPrivateLinkService.md

 ```

 ## DESCRIPTION
-The **Get-AzPrivateLinkService** cmdlet gets one or more private link service.
+The **Get-AzPrivateLinkService** cmdlet gets one or more private link services.

 ## EXAMPLES